Dr. Kaldas answers tough laparoscopic surgery myths. If you have any questions, please contact us to learn more (920) 886-2299.

 Q. Laparoscopic surgery is still a fairly new technology

 A. False.
 Laparoscopy has been around for over 100 years.
 But it was only in the 1980’s that I was privileged to be mentored by the pioneer who first ever placed a camera on the laparoscope while I was at Stanford.
 He was the first to connect a laser to the laparoscope too.
-And now I am privileged to mentor Drs.
-Menya and Rafuls in laser laparoscopy.
+And now I am privileged to mentor Dr. Menya in laser laparoscopy.
 It has become part of our identity to heal with the laser through minimally invasive surgery.
 To heal, and to heal well every time.

 What confuses people is the variable learning that OB/GYN’s have had.
 Being able to catch a baby does not qualify us to be laparoscopic surgeons.
 In fact, most of the time the opposite is true.
 When you think of it, catching a baby is a totally different skill set than advanced operative laparoscopy.
 But the baby doctor doesn’t tell their patient that, and then complications arise or the wrong kind of surgery is done or an inadequate surgery is done.
 It can be really frustrating for the patient.
 The patient has a right and an obligation to herself and her loved ones to find the best doctor for laparoscopic healing.
 She shouldn’t feel guilty about it if it is not the one who delivered her babies.